November is National Adopt A Senior Pet Month — a month dedicated to helping older pets find loving forever homes.

 Senior Pets Are Easier To Handle

-What some adopters of younger pets are unprepared for is what hard work it can be to housetrain a new puppy or kitten.
+Some adopters of younger pets are unprepared for the hard work it can be to housetrain a new puppy or kitten.
 You have to spend copious amounts of time training a new puppy to do their business outdoors or teach a kitten to remember where the litter box is.

 But older pets have often come to the shelter after years of living in homes, so they’re usually already housetrained, saving you from weeks, months, or in some cases even years of stress.